Driving charges are some of the most commonly heard matters in New South Wales Local Courts.

 Subsection 3 contains the offence of ‘dangerous driving occasioning grievous bodily harm’, which comes with a maximum penalty of 7 years’ imprisonment, or 11 years if one or more circumstances of aggravation are present.

-However, there are a number of defences to the charge, including:
+There are a number of dangerous driving charges, including:

 A further defence is contained in section 52A(8), which states that a person is not guilty if the death or grievous bodily harm was not attributable to: